Think of some of the best brands in the world: Coca Cola and Apple. These brands embody a certain identity, personality and a set of values.

 In order to build your brand successfully, it is also important to help others build theirs, said Ms Edwards.
 It also ensures you remain visible.
 So go ahead and comment on and share your peers’ blogs and engage in meaningful conversation.
 Chances are you will learn something and build a better brand for yourself along the way.

 Start branding yourself and end up branding others.
-Enrol in the University College Dublin’s (UCD) Bachelor of Business Studies (Honours) in Marketing.
-The UCD College of Business is one of the elite business schools worldwide to hold the prestigious Triple Crown accreditation, which represents the highest form of achievement for business schools.
+Enrol in the University College Dublin’s (UCD) Bachelor of Business Studies (Honours) in Marketing (Full-time), Bachelor of Business Studies (Honours) in Marketing (Part-time) or Master of Science In Marketing (Part-time).